Luxembourg railway station: History

 The old wooden station was replaced by a modern building built between 1907 and 1913 (during an economic boom fuelled by iron production in the Red Lands).
 The new building was designed by a trio of German architects (Rüdell, Jüsgen and Scheuffel), in a neo-Baroque style - an imitation of the architecture popular in the 17th century in what is now the Moselle department of France - that dominates Luxembourg City's major public buildings.

 The installations underwent a major overhaul during the electrification of the Luxembourgish railway network, which began in 1956.
 Because of the voltage difference between line 5 and the rest of the network, Luxembourg station was switchable.

 The passenger building has been listed as a national monument since 13 January 1989.

 The computerisation of the interlocking installations in the 1990s made it possible to do away with the station's specific signalling for switchable tracks, which could, for example, prevent an electric train from shunting because the track was not at the right voltage, but allow a diesel train to pass; the new computer system can manage these movements with conventional signalling.

+The station's main hall is dominated by a stained glass window representing the city's silhouette.

 Since 2006, under the patronage of the Ministry of Transport, the station has undergone a major refurbishment which, by 2009, had already resulted in the creation of the new ticket sales facilities inside the main concourse, the widening of platforms, the installation of new lifts and a new underpass.
 Further work included renewing the overhead electrical wiring, installing two escalators at platform level, a new entrance gantry and the reconfiguration of the forecourt.
 Works in 2011 included a glass passenger concourse and a four-story car park.
 The new passenger concourse was inaugurated on 21 September 2012.

 In anticipation of the arrival of the TGV connexion to Paris in 2007, round trips by TGV on conventional lines were operated from 25 June 2006.

-The weekend night train connexion between Metz and Portbou was extended to Luxembourg on 13 December 2009; however, it was suspended on 26 June 2016.
+The weekend night train connection between Metz and Portbou was extended to Luxembourg on 13 December 2009; however, it was suspended on 26 June 2016.

-It 2016, the Luxembourg-Blankenberge express, a summer train to the coastal town of Blankenberghe, was also suspended due to works on the Belgian rail network.
+In 2016, the Luxembourg-Blankenberge express, a summer train to the coastal town of Blankenberghe, was also suspended due to works on the Belgian rail network.